ravirun/misfit-ravi/README.md

-# Misfit Ravi - October 2026 Content Plan
+# Misfit Ravi - October 2026, Week 1 Content Plan

 **Nano Creator (1k–10k followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### Why Our Attention Span Is Now Shorter Than a Goldfish
+### The 8-Second Brain: How We Got Here

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why our attention span is now shorter than a goldfish.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the 8-second brain: how we got here.

 ---